Project Summary: Non-specific Effects of Vaccines

 Vaccines 101

-Vaccines are given to help your immune system fight off infections and disease.
-They work by priming the immune system so that it recognizes an intruder virus or bacteria and is able to remove it.
-The vaccine is a weak or inactive form of the disease and is usually given by an injection.
-The body sees it as an invader, launches an attack by creating antibodies to the disease to kill it.
-This usually does not create illness, but prepares the body to recognize the virus.
-Then, if you are exposed to the disease later, the antibodies remember the disease and defend against it.
+A vaccine is a weak or inactive form of a disease and is usually given by injection.
+Your body sees it as an invader and launches an attack by creating antibodies to the disease to kill it.
+This prepares your body to recognize the disease (and does not usually make you ill).
+Then, if you’re exposed to the disease later, the antibodies remember it and defend against it.

 Non-specific effects of vaccines

 On the other hand, non-live (killed) vaccines may have the opposite effect.
-The non-live vaccines – such as DTP (diptheria-tetanus-pertussis) vaccine, hepatitis B vaccine, inactivated polio vaccine, malaria vaccine, H1N1 influenza vaccine – are effective against the target disease but can increase the chance of unrelated infections.
+The non-live vaccines — such as DTP (diptheria-tetanus-pertussis) vaccine, hepatitis B vaccine, inactivated polio vaccine, malaria vaccine, H1N1 influenza vaccine — are effective against the target diseases but can increase the chance of unrelated infections.

 In high-income countries, where child mortality is lower, similar findings have occurred.
 For example, a study in Denmark found that hospitalization of children for unrelated infections was reduced by recent live measles vaccination.
-And the non-specific effects of vaccines occurs in adults as well.
+And the non-specific effects of vaccines occur in adults as well.
 A randomized placebo-controlled human challenge study found that adults vaccinated with the tuberculosis vaccine were protected against an experimental infection.

 Females are affected more by non-specific effects